 Attorneys have reason to suspect that these “debit” cards do not allow for the immediate withdrawal of funds.
 Instead, transactions can take days to process – and, for some consumers, this may mean that their checking accounts no longer have enough money to cover the purchase.
 As a result, they may be charged insufficient fund fees from both the store and their bank.

-Target has already been hit with a class action lawsuit alleging its store-branded debit REDcard “functions nothing like every other debit card on the market” and allows the retailer to engage in a “deceptive, unfair and unconscionable practice” of charging returned payment fees (RPFs) that range from $20 to $40.
+The investigation into Nordstrom and Shell Saver debit cards started after news broke that Target had been hit with a lawsuit over its REDCard.
+According to the suit, Target’s store-branded debit “functions nothing like every other debit card on the market” and allows the retailer to engage in a “deceptive, unfair and unconscionable practice” of charging returned payment fees (RPFs) that range from $20 to $40.

 The lawsuit claims that consumers expected the debit card to function, well, exactly like a debit card.
 With an ordinary debit card, a purchase transaction results in either:

 These aspects, the suit claims, are inherent to typical debit cards.
 The lawsuit also points out that most true debit cards come with overdraft protection if the cardholder attempts to make a purchase that his or her account cannot cover.

 Instead, the suit alleges, Target delays deducting purchase transactions from consumers’ checking accounts.
 This, for some people, means the account will no longer have enough money when the store finally “gets around to processing the transaction,” the suit claims.

 Some consumers may then be hit with two separate fees – one from Target and one from their bank.
 According to the lawsuit, Target will charge the shopper a returned payment fee ranging between $20 and $40.
 At the same time, the consumer’s bank may also then charge an overdraft or non-sufficient fund fee “each time that Target attempts and re-attempts to debit the same amount from an account.”